7 Steps to Add Fonts to Word (Mac and Windows)

 Disclaimer: If Word Online is already active while you’re installing the font, the changes won’t be applied, due to which you won’t be able to see the new font on the present list.
 In this case, you’ll restart Word Online, after which the new font will be added to the selection.

-Keep in mind that you must change the font every time we start a new document.
+Keep in mind that you must change the font every time you start a new document.
 You see, the change in the font will only apply to the current document – and not the future documents.

 The Bottom Line